doronnac/elsa/README.md

-# ❄️ Elsa
+# ❄️ ELSA - Embedded Language Study Agent

-**Elsa** is an experimental, text-based Role-Playing Game (RPG) where your survival depends on social intuition and situational awareness.
+**ELSA** is an experimental, text-based Role-Playing Game where your survival depends on social intuition and situational awareness.

 This project is a **Proof of Concept (PoC)** for a localized language-learning platform.
 It uses a Small Language Model (SLM) running locally to act as a "Logic Judge," determining if your behavior is appropriate for a given scenario.

+---

+### Motivation

+Tried many apps and method.
+Some worked better than others, all were boring.

+ELSA is built around established research regarding Scenario Based Learning (SBL), showing increased efficacy when learning to speak under simulated real-life scenarios.

 ---